lupyuen/lupyuen.github.io/src/plic.md

 - But there's a new problem: 16550 UART Controller fires too many __Spurious Interrupts__

-- Which we'll fix in the next article!
+- Which we'll fix (hopefully) in the next article!

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.